IT Technology ~ Network + Hardware + OS + Smart + Web = LiBe.net

 Home Assistant: Range selection for mobile devices

-Currently, a function of Echarts is being tested to be able to select a specific area of the charts on mobile devices ... continue reading
+Echarts is currently testing a function to select a specific range of charts on mobile devices ... continue reading

 History & energy dashboard: last hour, week, 30 days